ianhernandezz/Capstone_Final_Report/README.md

 Jayce Cox

-- Prepared the pre-processed data for the Machine Learning:
+- Prepared the [ML_PreProcessing](https://github.com/ianhernandezz/Capstone_Final_Report/tree/main/ML_Preprocessing) data for the Machine Learning:
     - Drop "inspection_id" and "inspection_score"
     - Encode the input features
     - Converted inspection_date to "Month" and encode "Month" as a number.